How to Manage ALIAS Records for Seamless Website Routing

 It becomes challenging to manage DNS systems, especially when you need to direct domain names to external services.
 The concept of DNS management becomes more complicated when ALIAS records enter the scene since they challenge the traditional understanding of A records and CNAMEs.

-It’s not always obvious when or why you’d use one, and honestly, many people don’t even know they exist until they run into a weird limitation with CNAMEs—like trying to point a root domain (yourdomain.com) to a third-party service and realizing, “Oh, wait… I can’t do that with a CNAME?”
+It’s not always obvious when or why you’d use one, and honestly, many people don’t even know they exist until they run into a weird limitation with CNAMEs, like trying to point a root domain (yourdomain.com) to a third-party service and realizing, “Oh, wait… I can’t do that with a CNAME?”

-What is the ALIAS Record: Defining Its Function
+What is the ALIAS Record

 ALIAS records can be kind of confusing at first, mainly because they seem to do the same thing as CNAMEs… until they don’t.